Steering the Noise: Turning Random Perturbations into Effective Descent for Memory-Efficient LLM Fine-Tuning: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} emergence of fine-tuning techniques for large language models (LLMs) has revolutionized natural language processing (NLP), enabling state-of-the-art performance in tasks such as text generation and question answering \cite{ref1,ref2}.
-However, as LLMs scale, the computational and memory demands of full fine-tuning grow exponentially.
-A key bottleneck arises during backpropagation \cite{ref3}, which requires the storage of intermediate activations and gradients, leading to prohibitive memory overhead.
-While parameter-efficient fine-tuning (PEFT) methods \cite{ref4, ref5, ref6} mitigate this issue by updating only a subset of parameters.
-Despite these advancements, memory efficiency remains limited: experiments on OPT-13B \cite{ref7} indicate that full fine-tuning and PEFT still consume 12× and 6× more GPU memory than inference, respectively \cite{ref8}.
+However, as LLMs scale, the computational and memory demands of fine-tuning grow substantially.
+A primary bottleneck arises during backpropagation \cite{ref3}, which requires storing intermediate activations and gradients, leading to prohibitive memory overhead.
+While parameter-efficient fine-tuning (PEFT) methods \cite{ref4, ref5, ref6} reduce the number of trainable parameters, memory efficiency remains a critical constraint.
+For instance, experiments on OPT-13B \cite{ref7} indicate that full fine-tuning and PEFT still consume approximately $12\times$ and $6\times$ more GPU memory than inference, respectively \cite{ref8}.

-To address these challenges, zeroth-order optimization has emerged as a promising alternative, replacing backpropagation with gradient estimation via forward passes and Gaussian sampling \cite{ref8}.
-By eliminating the need to store intermediate activations, ZO methods drastically reduce memory overhead.
-Recent advances focus on improving convergence and reducing gradient variance, such as sparse perturbation strategies \cite{ref9} and hybrid frameworks that combine ZO with Adam optimization \cite{ref10} or Hessian-aware estimation \cite{ref11}.
-Concurrent work integrates ZO with PEFT techniques \cite{ref12} to further minimize trainable parameters, advancing scalable and flexible optimization.
+Zeroth-order (ZO) optimization has emerged as a practical alternative that replaces backpropagation with gradient estimation through forward passes alone \cite{ref8}.
+Because ZO methods do not store intermediate activations, they greatly reduce memory usage.
+Recent work has improved ZO convergence through sparse perturbation strategies \cite{ref9}, hybrid frameworks combining ZO with adaptive optimizers \cite{ref10} or Hessian-aware estimation \cite{ref11}, and integration with PEFT \cite{ref12} to further reduce the number of trainable parameters.

-Despite these innovations, a fundamental challenge in zeroth-order (ZO) optimization arises from the inherent limitations of conventional gradient estimators, which typically rely on random Gaussian perturbations.
-Our work explicitly acknowledges that achieving perfect unbiasedness in the estimation of the ZO gradient is theoretically infeasible in practice due to the presence of the finite difference parameter $\epsilon$ and the necessity of approximating expectations over random perturbations.
-Motivated by this inherent limitation, we propose to intentionally deviate from the standard Gaussian perturbation scheme by incorporating prior-informed perturbations.

-We present the Guiding Vector-Augmented Zeroth-Order (GV-ZO) optimization framework, a novel approach that systematically incorporates prior knowledge to direct the perturbation process.
-The method employs an adaptive Gaussian sampling mechanism to dynamically estimate a guiding vector, enabling precise alignment of stochastic perturbations with the expected gradient direction - a paradigm we formalize as directional gradient guidance.
-Additionally, we develop a prior-informed greedy perturbation strategy that provides both empirical validation and practical implementation of our direction-aware optimization framework.